 Located on a small Aspen, Colorado lot, this landscape harmonizes perfectly with the newly constructed home.
 The continuation of architectural lines into the landscape and seamless transitions between interior and exterior environments are key features.
 Strong orthagonal lines of square pavers and linear dogwood hedges create the structure for ornamental grasses and perennial beds.
 Trees and shrubs, layered against a carefully detailed fence, create privacy for the dipping pool and spa.
 The house addresses the street with an interrupted alignment of street trees that create viewing slots to reveal glimpses of the house while maintaining privacy.
 An environmentally friendly stormwater swale, planted with sweeps of sedum, coral bells and other perennials, catches runoff from an entire city block.

-This project is on the cover of the July-August 2010 issue of Mountain Living magazine and was previously featured in The New 100 Houses book and the March 2009 issue of Metropolitan Home magazine, among other publications.
-Zen Captured is the recipient of the 2007 Colorado Chapter of the ASLA Merit Award and the 2006 Denver Chapter of the AIA Design Award.
+This project is featured in Landscapes that Work, the Spring 2008 issue of Estates West magazine and the September 2009 issue of Metropolitan Home magazine.
+This project also is the recipient of the 2006 Colorado Chapter of the ASLA Merit Award.